7 Places to Pick Your Own Berries in Arkansas

 This you-pick farm located in the hills of the Arkansas River Valley offers blueberries and thornless blackberries.
 The berries are grown using organic practices, avoiding use of most pesticides or chemical fertilizers.
 If kids get restless, they can play in a sandbox or hang out on picnic benches.
 Picking begins around the last weekend in May.

 1265 Will Baker Road, London.
-The farm is estimating an open date of May 21 this year through July 1.
+The farm is estimating opening the last week of May.
 Picking hours are 7 a.m.-7 p.m.
 Monday-Wednesday and Friday and 7 a.m.-2 p.m.
 Saturday.
 Blueberries are $13 per gallon and blackberries are $12 per gallon.
-Call the farm and listen to their message about how much fruit is in the field before you leave.
-For info: (479) 293-3229; website.
+Call the farm and listen to their message about picking conditions before you head out.
+For info: 479-293-3229; website.

 Wye Mountain Flowers & Berries in Roland

 On the scenic drive to Wye Mountain, you'll find this family farm that provides pick-your-own blueberries, blackberries and raspberries.
-Blueberries and raspberries will ripen around mid-May, Memorial Day weekend at the latest.
-Just a few weeks later there will be plenty of Arkansas-bred varieties of thornless Blackberries.
+Blueberries should begin ripening about Memorial Day and Arkansas-bred varieties of thornless blackberries just a couple weeks later.
 You can also pick up freshly cut Zinnias and sunflowers!
-Plus, field trip groups are welcome by reservation Tuesday-Thurday; children learn about the flowers, decorate baskets for picking berries, learn how the berries are raised and how to choose the ripe ones, and then pick some to take home.
+Plus, field trip groups are welcome by reservation Monday-Thurday; children learn about the flowers, decorate baskets for picking berries, learn how the berries are raised and how to choose the ripe ones, and then pick some to take home.

 Faulkner Lake Orchard in North Little Rock

 Just about 20 minutes from the city is Faulkner Lake Orchard in North Little Rock.
 The family farm/event venue opens its gates to the public each year from mid-April through August.
-During this time, guests are invited to pick their fill from the pick-your-own peach orchard (the only one in Pulaski County), and load up on ripe strawberries as well.
+During this time, guests are invited to pick their fill from the pick-your-own peach orchard (the only one in Pulaski County).
+However, the orchard did not grow strawberries this season.
 Call ahead to see what's available for picking.
 Along with the orchard, there is a children's play area, general store and event center.

 The farms supply buckets or containers to hold your pickings, and many sell or provide water for hot days.
 But here are a few things to keep in mind before you head to the berry patch.